Mighty Sports: 2016

 The team represented the Philippines in the 2016 William Jones Cup, with 7 foreign reinforcements leading the team, in lieu of the Gilas Cadets who were not available for playing.
 They beat team A of host nation Taiwan, who were fielding a second team, on their opening match.
 They then beat the South Korea national team on their second match.
 They won their third match against the US team Sacramento State Hornets.
 They beat Japan on their fourth by a blowout of 21 points.
 They faced the India national team on their fifth match and won by a 20 points margin to remain the only unbeaten team as of the 6th day of the tournament.
 They cemented the tournament's title by beating Iran on their 6th match.
 Mighty Sports continued their winning streak by beating Egypt in their seventh match and swept the entire competition beating Taiwanese Team B.

 2019

-Mighty Sports will once again represent the Philippines in the 2019 William Jones Cup from July 12 to 21 in Chinese-Taipei.
-Charles Tiu returns to lead the coaching staff and his mentor, former Gilas Pilipinas head coach, Rajko Toroman will be the lead assistant.
-It was also announced that Jeremiah Gray, Roosevelt Adams, Aaron Black, 2019 MPBL Datu Cup MVP Gab Banal, Jason Brickman and Joseph Yeo will suit up for the team.
+Mighty Sports once again represented the Philippines in the 2019 William Jones Cup from July 12 to 21 in Chinese-Taipei.
+Charles Tiu returned to lead the coaching staff and his mentor, former Gilas Pilipinas head coach, Rajko Toroman was the lead assistant.
+It was also announced that Jeremiah Gray, Roosevelt Adams, Aaron Black, 2019 MPBL Datu Cup MVP Gab Banal, Jason Brickman and Joseph Yeo would suit up for the team.

 Mighty Sports captured their second Jones Cup title after defeating Taiwan-A, 83-76 for a 7–0 record.
 They then swept the competition after with an 8–0 record.